 All lasers, regardless of classification, must be registered with the Laser Safety Program.
 All PIs who own or use lasers should submit an Initial Laser Registration.
 Registration is required prior to ordering an laser system.
 Registrations for Class 3B and Class 4 lasers are reviewed by the Laser Safety Committee before the order is approved for purchase.

 Additional documentation is required for Class 3B and Class 4 lasers, including a safety checklist and a Standard Operation Procedure (SOP).
-These can be submitted via the Laser Registration link at on the EHS SharePoint page.
-Additional information about accessing this page can be found in the newsletter, EHS Sharepoint Access Information.
+These can be submitted via the Laser Registration link at the top of this page.

 Information about training and the training course request can be found at Training.